HelpYourNGO - Livelihood - Ibtada

 Other Liabilities - - -

 1) Fixed Assets acquired are written off in the year of acquisition in the Income & Expenditure Account.
 This reduces the surplus (or increases the deficit) reported in any year.
-However depreciation is provided on Fixed Assets based on the real dimunition in a particular asset's life.
+However, depreciation is provided on Fixed Assets based on the real diminution in a particular asset's life.
 This is adjusted in Fixed Assets and a Capital Assets Fund created by the NGO.

 Beneficiary Details